 Babbel has the edge of allowing you to bounce between different levels.
 You may change the difficulty level if you think it’s too easy or for more expert users.

-It assures those native speakers in the target language to record all of its audio material.
+It assures native speakers of the target language that they record all of the audio material.
 This results in a faultless accent and clear pronunciation that students may pick up on from the first lesson.

-In the app’s course material, the words and speech are slower and more clearly stated, which may not be the case in a foreign nation.
+The app’s course material uses slower and more clearly stated words and speech, which may not be the case in a foreign nation.

 This allows learners to gain a head start and become used to the accent.
-Then, later, there’s always time to pick up the pace.
+Later, there’s always time to pick up the pace.

 Advantages of Babbel